isomerpages/pa-moca/moulmein-cairnhill/heritage-sites/_posts/2024-12-30-post-Chui Huay Lim.md

     </a>
   </div>
   <div>
     <div class="site-description"><p>Founded in 1845, Chui Huay Lim Club is one of Singapore's oldest clubs.
 Initially known as the Teochew Gentlemen's Club, it played a significant role for the Teochew community in colonial Singapore.
-The club's motto, ‚ÄúSpeech from United Hearts,‚Äù emphasizes unity and strength within the community.</p></div>
+The club's motto, 'Speech from United Hearts' emphasizes unity and strength within the community.</p></div>
   </div>
   <div class="separator"></div>
   <div class="detail-section">